george24601/notes/mgmt/project_mgmt.md

 The preparation of a PERT chart is the most valuable part of its use.
 Laying out the network, identifying the dependencies, and estimating the legs all force a great deal of very specific planning very early in a project.
 The first chart is always terrible, and one invents and invents in making the second one.

 As the project proceeds, the PERT chart provides the answer to the demoralizing excuse, "The other piece is late anyhow."
 It shows how hustle is needed to keep one's own part off the critical path, and it suggests ways to make up the lost time in the other part.

+Work complicates to fill the available time.

+The demand upon a resource tends to expand to match the supply of the resource (If the price is zero).
+The reverse is not true.

+This phenomenon sometimes occurs regardless of the individual's knowledge that past tasks of a similar nature have taken longer to complete than generally planned.[3][4][5]
+The bias only affects predictions about one's own tasks; when outside observers predict task completion times, they show a pessimistic bias, overestimating the time needed.[6][7]
+The planning fallacy requires that predictions of current tasks' completion times are more optimistic than the beliefs about past completion times for similar projects and that predictions of the current tasks' completion times are more optimistic than the actual time needed to complete the tasks.

+A survey of Canadian tax payers, published in 1997, found that they mailed in their tax forms about a week later than they predicted.
+They had no misconceptions about their past record of getting forms mailed in, but expected that they would get it done more quickly next time.[10]
+This illustrates a defining feature of the planning fallacy; that people recognize that their past predictions have been over-optimistic, while insisting that their current predictions are realistic

+The segmentation effect is defined as the time allocated for a task being significantly smaller than the sum of the time allocated to individual smaller sub-tasks of that task.

+Implementation intentions are concrete plans that accurately show how, when, and where one will act.
+It has been shown through various experiments that implementation intentions help people become more aware of the overall task and see all possible outcomes.
+Initially, this actually causes predictions to become even more optimistic.
+However, it is believed that forming implementation intentions "explicitly recruits willpower" by having the person commit themselves to the completion of the task.